robseb/rsyocto/doc/guides/4_Python.md

   * In case that the connection to the board is established successfully a green icon with a **connected symbol** should appear

 ### IV.
 Accessing the rootfs files remotely
-*  *Visual Studio Code Insider* can access the rootfs of *rsYocto*
+*  *Visual Studio Code Insider* can access the rootfs of the embedded Linux systems
-*   Are some Python sample applications pre-installed on *rsYocto*
+*  Some Python sample applications pre-installed on *rsYocto*
 *  Navigate on the Sidebar to **"Explorer"** click the blue **"Open Folder"**
 *  *Visual Studio Code Insider* should now ask for a remote directory to add
       * Default: `"/home/root/"` --> user *root folder* with the Python examples
       * Web sever: `"/usr/share/apache2/default-site/htdocs"` --> every file inside this folder will be accessible with a web browser
 * Click okay

  ![Alt text](VisualCodeConfig5.jpg?raw=true "Visual Studio Configuration 5")